 Etiquette states that a wedding ceremony shouldn't start more than 15 minutes after the time stated on the invitation, so guests should arrive well before the listed time to be in their seats when the music starts.
-But what do you do if you're running late and you won't be in your seat when the bride walks down the aisle?
+But what do you do if you're running late and you won't be in your seat when the wedding party starts walking down the aisle?

-It's her wedding day!
-The last thing the bride needs is to worry about one of her guests.
-Plus, chances are she'll be too distracted staring at her soon-to-be husband as she walks down the aisle to notice you're not seated in a pew.
-Keep her calm by saving the story of how you high-tailed it to the church for another time.
+It's their wedding day—the last thing any couple needs is to worry about one of their guests.
+Plus, chances are they'll be too distracted staring at their soon-to-be spouse as they walk down the aisle to notice you're not seated in a pew.
+Keep them calm by saving the story of how you high-tailed it to the church for another time, and day.

 Before you burst through the venue doors, check around to see if there's someone to assist you.
 There may be a wedding planner or usher waiting in the wings to tell you the best way to enter so you can fly under the radar.

 If the ceremony has already begun, enter as quietly as you can.
 Take a seat in the back row and be careful not to disturb any other guests or get in the way of the photographer or videographer.

 Don't make a scene

 Once you find your BFF, whether you saw her first kiss or quietly snuck in during cocktail hour, don't make a big deal over what you missed.
 In fact, don't even mention it!
 If she has a videographer, ask her after the wedding if you can watch the ceremony footage and you'll be caught up on the festivities before you know it.